ap0calypse/whistle/README.md

 whistle aims to be a very minimalistic and basic mp3 player.

-Basically, whistle is a nifty front-end to mpg123, which it's based on.
-Without mpg123, there would be no whistle.
+Basically, whistle is a nifty front-end to mplayer, which it's based on.
+Without mplayer, there would be no whistle.
+The earlier mpg123 back-end is now completely done by mplayer.

 Thanks:
 -------
  - all the people testing and helping me to improve whistle :)
    (kmandla, matthew cox, smiszym, ...)
- - all developers behind mpg123
+ - all developers behind mpg123, mplayer and mpv
  - all developers from Curses and Curses::UI
  - all developers from MP3::Info